carushi/seqLoGo/README.md

 seqLoGo
 =======

-seqLoGo is able to extract these information of sequence logos shown below, from quite a few of sequences.
+seqLoGo is able to extract these information for sequence motifs shown below

 * Base counts
 * GC contents (-gc option)
 * Compressed sequences (-str num option)

+from **quite a few of sequences**.

 About sequence logo in the field of biology, please refer http://weblogo.berkeley.edu.